Nzabinesha/API_and_server/README.md

 Drug Interaction Info App
 **

  web application that provides users with real-time information on drug interactions and safety alerts using external APIs.
+My app can be accessed at https://nzabinesha.github.io/API_and_server/

         ✅ Deployed across a multi-container lab infrastructure (Web01, Web02, and Load Balancer Lb01) using Docker and HAProxy.
          🔗 Live via http://localhost.